This is a link to a video of our Slab City location I took with my new Hubsan X4 Drone: https://www.youtube.com/watch?v=vImbm5fkEck

 Once you are here stop, rest, and get to know your neighbor.
 They are likely to have a lot of adventures to share.
 Good chance they will share their interests and maybe by a camp fire.
 Who knows maybe a guitar will show up with some one behind it playing and singing music.
 You will not only be likely to find the kind of music and entertainment you like but in the winter lots of other activities are available.
 I know people playing cribbage, Poker, dominos, stained glass, paintings, line dancing, clog dancing, and a couple of regulars have ultra light planes they fly over the desert on calm days.
 If you are a single person, one of several singles clubs might interest you.
 These clubs offer all sorts of opportunities for people to get to know and enjoy each others special interests.
 Off shoots of these clubs also get together and enjoy activities such as off road vehicle tours in the desert.
 Some of the non club sponsored activities at Slab City include weekly non denominational worship and potluck dinners.
 Builder Bill has organized what he calls The Range with live entertainment by local entertainers sundown each Saturday.
 If you are in the neighborhood, and see the lights on, swing on by Slab City USA.
 Maybe you can contribute some of your ideas and talent while enjoying this great desert community.

 Speaking of talent if you continue on Beal Rd all the way to the end it intersects with County Road AKA Coachella Canal RD.
 From there take a left just until the road bends to the left and hang a left on Rattle Snake Canyon Rd. one block to East Jesus.
 East Jesus is a community dedicated to making art.
-There you will see all sorts of art projects from art cars, sculptuers, towers, most make from discarded material.
+There you will see all sorts of art projects from art cars, sculptuers, towers, most made from discarded material.
 From my shop I regularly walk over and enjoy the creativity that constantly changes on a daily and weekly basis.
 These folks do a great job of turning junk into treasures.
+East Jesus recently morphed into a corporation non profit or not for profit. one of the first things they did was arrange to purchase the are of the Slabs that the founder "Charley Russel" occupied several years ago before his early passing.

 Slab City is a community changing all the time, seasonally and yearly.
 We have a population of all races and socioeconomic class.
 This fact is what makes it one of the most interesting places to visit and live in the country.
 Everyone seems to get along.